 Press and media

-I am the recipient of a UKRI/AHRC Innovation Scholar grant to carry out a research project at the intersection of space law and architecture (2023/2024).
+I am the recipient of a UKRI/AHRC Innovation Scholar grant to carry out a research project at the intersection of international space law and architecture (2023/2024).

 I received multiple grants from the Society of Legal Scholars.